vives-project-xp/ProjectMaster/README.md

 ## Short Description

-Home Assistant as central management system for projects from students.
+Home Assistant as central management system for projects made by students.

 ## Required